 - Refrigerate fruits and vegetables you have cut, peeled, or cooked within 2 hours (or 1 hour if the outside temperature is 90°or warmer).
 Chill them at 40°F or colder in a clean container.

-- Cooking vegetables and fruit is the safest way to consume them (though it will may change their nutritional value).
+- Cooking vegetables and fruit is the safest way to consume them if there is a question about their safety, especially while traveling (though it will may change their nutritional value).

 Cut Your Own Fruit and Vegetables